EricMeneses/Election_Analysis/README.md

     - Diana DeGette, who receieved 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+The Colorado Board of Election Commission has requested additional data for their audit.
+They have asked to include the following.

+1. The voter turnout for each county
+2. The percentage of votes from each county out of the total count
+3. The county with the highest turnout

 ## Challenge Summary